Generalizing Information to the Evolution of Rational Belief: Information and evolution of belief

 Although it would be possible to combine \Cref{pos:expectation} and \Cref{pos:additivity} into an analog of Shannon's chain rule as a single postulate, doing so would obscure the reasoning behind the construction.
 We leave the analogous chain rule as a consequence in \Cref{cor:chain}.
 Regarding Shannon's proof that entropy is the only construction that satisfies properties he provides, we observe that he has restricted attention to functionals acting upon a single distribution.
 The interpretation of entropy is discussed in \ref{sub:entropy}.

-Cox~\cite{Cox1946} discusses the properties of reasonable expectation and shows why $\pR(\vZ)$ must be understood as a proper (normalized) probability distribution.
+Normalization of $\pR(\vZ)$ is a key property of rational belief and reasonable expectation.
 As for $\pQzero(\vZ)$ and $\pQone(\vZ)$, however, nothing postulated prevents analysis respecting improper or non-normalizable probability distributions.
 In the Bayesian context, such distributions merely represent relative plausibility among subsets of outcomes.
-We caution that such analysis is a further abstraction, which requires some subtlety for interpretation.
+We caution that such analysis is a further abstraction, which requires additional care for consistent interpretation.

-We remark that although R\`enyi and Csisz\`ar were able to generalize information by weakening Shannon's chain rule to independent additivity, inclusion of the first postulate prevents such generalizations.
+We remark that although R\`enyi and Csisz\`ar were able to generalize divergence measures by weakening Shannon's chain rule to independent additivity, inclusion of the first postulate prevents such generalizations.
+We suspect, however, that if we replace \Cref{pos:expectation} with an alternative functional that incorporates rational belief into information measurements, or we replace \Cref{pos:additivity} with an alternative formulation of system independence, then other compelling information theories would follow.